ovhlabs/knowledge-base/en/_posts/2016-03-08-quick-start.md

  - in the search bar, enter this :
  `some_metric_num:>30`

  - select above the search bar, the relative range of time you want to use in your widgets.
-If you want your widget to display the value on the last hour, select "Search in the last Hour".
+If you want your widget to display the value for the last hour, select "Search in the last Hour".
  - On the left panel, unroll the user\_id menu (by clicking on the blue triangle at the left) and select Quick Values.
 It will then display a nice widget with the distribution of the most frequent user\_ids.
 ![Quick Values](/kb/images/2016-03-08-quick-start/quick-values.png)